 The cornerstone of Saga’s mission.
 Here we establish the project’s Raison D’Etre, outline the historical context, and declare our ambition.
 The paper provides an overview of the underpinning mathematical models and announces the technologies that will drive Saga’s economy.

 Accessible to a broad audience, this short document clarifies the key features of Saga.
-Focused on what makes Saga stand out, here we highlight key personnel from the Foundation’s advisory board, leading executives, and prominent investors.
+Focused on what makes Saga stand out, here we highlight key personnel from Saga’s advisory board, leading executives, and prominent investors.